Schreibende Enigma →

 allowing for simple typing errors to be corrected easily.

-Above the cipher wheels was a 5-digit counter (German: Zählwerk)
+Above the cipher rotors was a 5-digit counter (German: Zählwerk)

 that counted the number of characters entered on the keyboard.